marchesir/doks-cassandra/README.md

    cassandra   ClusterIP   None         <none>        9042/TCP   43s<br/>
    Note: CLUSTER_IP and EXTERNAL_IP are all empty as this serivice is needed for DNS loopkup by Cassandra.
 6. This step is very important as we need to create new SotrageClass and patch it so it becomes the default:
-   1. Create storageclass fast with kubectl apply -f st.yml and verify all storageclasses with kubectl get sc:<br/>
+   1. Create SotrageClass fast with kubectl apply -f st.yml and verify all SotrageClass with kubectl get sc:<br/>
       do-block-storage (default)   dobs.csi.digitalocean.com   Delete          Immediate              true                   16m<br/>
       fast                         dobs.csi.digitalocean.com   Delete          WaitForFirstConsumer   true                   23s<br/>